Miscellaneous

 Courouble (right) and some fake bombs, genuine or reconstructed

-Courouble has been fascinated by the story ever since and has continually searched for evidence and witnesses to the event.
+Courouble was fascinated by the story and continually searched for evidence and witnesses to the story.
 He gathered enough material to publish his book in 2009.
-But a year later he managed to find a very important witness - a German lieutenant, Werner Thiel, who confirmed the whole story and was on the airfield when it happened.
-He confirmed that he was there when 12 wooden bombs with the words "Wood for Wood" were dropped from British planes.
+But a year later he managed to find a very important witness - a German lieutenant, Werner Thiel, who confirmed the whole story, having been on the airfield when it happened.
+He confirmed that he was there when 12 wooden bombs were dropped from British airplanes, which were marked "Wood for Wood".

 wood for wood